When You’re Tripping, Treat Yourself Like a Child

 Drugs make us infantile

 Drugs can make us childlike in many ways.
 How so?
 What are the upsides and downsides?
 And what does it mean in terms of how we approach taking them?
 I’m glad you asked.

 Firstly, drugs can make us more open and playful.
 They can increase our sense of wonder, curiosity and awe.
-These effects have many positive implications, such as increasing feelings of enjoyment and appreciation, and for the most part, is a big reason why many drugs are so popular.
+These effects have many positive implications, such as increasing feelings of enjoyment and appreciation.
+For the most part, this is a big reason why many drugs are so popular.

 Drugs can also make us more sensitive, and emotionally vulnerable.
 This can be useful to process feelings and experience other ways of being.
 However, it can also become uncomfortable, and heightened emotions should generally be handled carefully.

 Another way in which drugs make us childlike, is that they can make us incapable of many ordinarily straightforward tasks.
 This type of debilitating effect can range from slightly inhibiting our abilities, to turning us into full-on babbling babies.

 It’s hard to do things when high